Graduate FAQs

 If I plan on visiting your program before I apply, is there someone that I should contact?
 With whom should I meet during my visit?

-Prior to your visit, please contact Graduate Programs Coordinator Ben Hinde (bhinde@uoregon.edu).
-Ben will be happy to help you plan a productive visit and to meet with you to discuss the application process and degree structure.
+Prior to your visit, please contact Graduate Support Team at gradasu7@uoregon.edu.
+We will be happy to support a productive visit and to meet with you.

 You are also encouraged to contact current graduate students and faculty who are working in your areas of interest to schedule appointments with them directly.
 Our students are the heart of our program, and they are very willing to answer questions or to meet with prospective students.